StarPlayrX/bigmac/README.md

 <b>BMO One</b> For users who cannot get the current installer to work, there's BMO1 for R&D and testing purposes.
 BMO One is an experiemental cloud based clean install.
 [Download BMO1](https://starplayrx.com/downloads/bigmac/BMO1.dmg).
 Format a disk using MacOS Extended Journaled.
 Run this in Terminal `sudo asr -s ~/Downloads/BMO1.dmg -er -nov -t /Volumes/changeMe` When finished cloning.
 Run bigmac's post install patch `cd bigmac.master; sudo ./postinstall.sh` Tip: Do not mount or double click BMO1.dmg while cloning.
 When finished, put the BMO1 disk image in the Trash.
 BMO One is available for a limited time only.
 It will be discontinued on January 1, 2021.

-<b>Old AMD Cards</b> Users with older AMD cards are having trouble getting any type of USB or macOS Installer to work.
-If you have an old AMD Card, you can try BMO1 for testing purposes.
-Then let us know if it resolved your issue.
-This is to be used as workaround only.

 <b>One More Thing</b> A Big Mac is better than a New Mac.
 [Please donate.](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ) Thank you!

 ### Requirements